gregrgay/edx-documentation/en_us/shared/exercises_tools/lti_component.rst

 You might have discovered or developed an external learning application that you want to add to your online course.
 Or you might have a digital copy of your textbook that uses a format other than PDF.
-You can add external learning applications or textbooks in Studio by using a Learning Tools Interoperability (LTI) component.
+You can add external learning applications or textbooks in Studio by using a learning tools interoperability (LTI) component.
 The LTI component is based on the `IMS Global Learning Tools Interoperability <http://www.imsglobal.org/LTI/v1p1p1/ltiIMGv1p1p1.html>`_ version 1.1.1 specifications.